dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveAttributeCoercion.rst

     .. _dcmLeadingCFindSCP:

     dcmLeadingCFindSCP_"
+    "Enrich Request Attributes Matching Key",string,"Specifies attribute of received object to lookup MWL Item used to enrich request attributes.
+Enumerated values: AccessionNumber, StudyInstanceUID, ScheduledProcedureStepID.
+If absent, request attributes of received objects will not be enriched.","
+    .. _dcmEnrichRequestAttributesMatchingKey:

+    dcmEnrichRequestAttributesMatchingKey_"
+    "Enrich Request Attributes Template URI",string,"Specifies URI for the style sheet to enrich request attributes of received objects from matching DICOM MWL items.
+Only effectiv, if dcmEnrichRequestAttributesMatchingKey is specified.","
+    .. _dcmEnrichRequestAttributesTemplateURI:

+    dcmEnrichRequestAttributesTemplateURI_"
     "Attribute Update Policy",string,"Specifies how attributes shall be updated with attributes fetched from Leading C-FIND SCP.
 Enumerated values: SUPPLEMENT, MERGE, OVERWRITE.
 If absent, MERGE will be applied.","
     .. _dcmAttributeUpdatePolicy: